 First season of Prairieville Highschool football starts tomorrow

-PRAIRIEVILLE - The new Prairieville High School is preparing for their inaugural football season.
+PRAIRIEVILLE - The new Prairieville High School is preparing for its inaugural football season.

 For the players and coaches, there's an added pressure to perform well on the field.
-Some student athletes moved from other area high schools, and plan to go against their class- or even teammates.
+Some student-athletes moved from other area high schools, and plan to go against their class- or even teammates.

-Athletic director and head football coach Michael Schmitt says "We have a target on our back just because we're the new school.
-We're trying to keep the kids in every sport centered and grounded, and understand that this is something new."
+"We have a target on our back just because we're the new school.
+We're trying to keep the kids in every sport centered and grounded, and understand that this is something new," athletic director and head football coach Michael Schmitt said.

-The team's success doesn't necessarily just mean a win: Schmitt measures their success with a job well done in preparation for the brand new role they will play as a team.
+The team's success doesn't necessarily mean a win: Schmitt measures their success with a job well done in preparation for the brand-new role they will play.

 Coach Schmitt adds that building a good team means everyone, including the parents, faculty, staff and players, has been involved in preparation for the games.